GioF71/upmpdcli-docker/README.md

 :---|:---
 /uprcl/confdir|Uprcl configuration directory
 /uprcl/mediadirs|Uprcl media directories
 /user/config|Location for additional files.
-Currently: `additional-radio-list.txt` and `recoll.conf.user` as well as credentials for qobuz on `qobuz.txt`, for tidal on `tidal.txt`, for spotify on `spotify.txt`, for deezer on `deezer.txt`, for hra on `hra.txt`.
+Currently: `additional-radio-list.txt` and `recoll.conf.user` as well as credentials for qobuz on `qobuz.txt`, for tidal on `tidal.txt`, for deezer on `deezer.txt`, for hra on `hra.txt`.
 The credentials file format is the same as a `.env` file.
 Ensure to include all the settings related the streaming service.
 /cache|Runtime information for upmpdcli.
 Attach a volume to this path in order to maintain consistency across restarts.
 /log|Location for the upmpdcli log file.
 Enabled using `LOG_ENABLE`